Quicr/quicr-arch-spec/moq-arch.md

 B. Deliver any new objects it receives and in addition send any previous objects it has received that are in the same group that matches the name.

-C. Wait until an object that has an objectID that matches the name is received then start sending any objects that match the name.
+C. Wait until an object that has a objectID that matches the name is received then start sending any objects that match the name.